zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2. Meet Kafka/index.md

 ![image-20241116161303122](images/image-20241116161303122.png)

-Each partition is on a different broker, therefore a single topic is scaled.
+Each partition is on a different broker.
+Therefore, a single topic is scaled.

 ## Interaction with Kafka via the REST Proxy